 Welcome to beautiful Sicily...a most stunningly barrenand historically fascinating island.

-Here is an exciting preview of what lies ahead as we are privileged to present a video clip from Michael Keyser's
+Here is an exciting preview of what lies ahead as we are privileged to present two video clips from Michael Keyser's "The Speed Merchants".

-We are grateful for the opportunity to present Alfa Romeo T-33/3 driver Vic Elford as he talks about the Targa Florio and takes you on a portion of the old original circuit...just as it was in 1972.
+In the second video we are grateful for the opportunity to present the late Alfa Romeo T-33/3 driver Vic Elford as he talked about the Targa Florio and as he takes you on a portion of the old original circuit...just as it was in 1972.

 The 44 mile circuit remained open to vehicular and horsedrawn traffic during all days except the Sunday race...necessitating ultra careful and alert driving required to safely navigate the mountainous circuit .